-Replace Missing Teeth for Life
+Replace Your Missing Teeth for Life

 Missing teeth are a problem that plagues nearly 180 million Americans, and if this includes you, then you’re well aware of the problems they can cause-- unclear speech, a weaker bite, and an unconfident smile are all too common.
 At Amberly Dental, we can now help you reclaim your full smile with the most complete replacement available today: dental implants.
 Whether you are missing one tooth or an entire mouthful, we can turn back the clock and make it seem like your teeth never went missing in the first place.
 If you’re ready to replace your missing teeth for life with dental implants in Waverly, give us a call today to schedule your consultation!

-Why Choose Amberly Dental for Dental Implants?
+Why Choose Amberly Dental For Dental Implants?

 Benefits of Dental Implants

 Dental implants are the only treatment that restores a tooth both above and below the gum line.
 A small titanium post is placed directly into the jawbone to mimic the root of a tooth, and this is used to support a number of restorations that show within the smile.
 This makes them much more stable than other traditional replacements, and it also enables them to stop and even reverse the bone loss that’s common after tooth loss.
 They offer numerous benefits in comparison to other tooth replacement options, such as:

-Missing One Tooth
+Missing 1 Tooth